-Sara Gravante, one of our primary facilitators, is an Artist-in-Residence at FYACS and a graphic designer.
-She has been teaching artists ages 5 thorough adults for over 6 years, bringing her training as an artist with a BFA from Massachusetts College Art and MFA in painting from Washington University in addition to her experiences as a Senior Graphic Artist in the advertising industry.
+Sara Gravante is one of our primary facilitators and our Gallery Coordinator.
+She is an Artist-in-Residence at FYACS who has been teaching artists ages 5 thorough adults for over 7 years, bringing her training as an artist with a BFA from Massachusetts College Art and MFA in painting from Washington University in addition to her experiences as a Senior Graphic Artist in the advertising industry.
 Her own work shows her passion for color, depicting reality to the abstract in response to the landscape.
 “My favorite thing about being a part of the FYACS community is sharing that passion with my students and guiding their own personal visual exploration.
 The courage children show to fearlessly explore in their art making is both a privilege to be a part of and an inspiration to my own work.”

 Steve Aldeus is an artist who has worked in the Greater Boston and North Shore community for most of his life.
 After graduating with a degree in Animation and Illustration from Lesley College of Art and Design, Steve has explored many art forms, including watch and accessory design and airbrush painting.
 He began teaching high school art in 2014.
 Steve has recently shifted his personal creative practice to studio art, specifically drawing figures and portraits using mixed media to express different ideas and stories.
 Please follow his work on Instagram. (ig@stevealdeusart)